jerryryle/rogue_ap/docs/README.md

 # Building a Rogue AP with the Raspberry Pi Zero W

-I embarked upon configuring a Raspberry Pi Zero W to act as a WiFi hotspot and serve up a little Python web app to anyone who connected to it.
+I embarked upon a journey of configuration to get a Raspberry Pi Zero W to act as a WiFi hotspot and serve up a little Python web app to anyone who connected to it.
 In researching the topic, I came across this posting from Braindead Security: [Building a Rogue Captive Portal for Raspberry Pi Zero W](https://braindead-security.blogspot.com/2017/06/building-rogue-captive-portal-for.html)

 It was almost exactly what I wanted, except for a few things: